-For a little help with understanding body energies and such, I spoke to Jamie Bacharach, a professional acupuncturist and shiatsu massage therapist.
+For a little help with understanding body energies and such, I spoke to Jamie Bacharach, Licensed Acupuncturist and the Head of Practice at Acupuncture Jerusalem.
 While plenty of people harbor doubt in regards to the power of qi, there is no denying the relaxing effect of these comparatively gentle massage types.
 Both of these Asian techniques are similar and I’ve found both to be equally helpful.

 Shiatsu is a Japanese type of massage therapy that uses pressure specifically applied with the thumbs, fingers and palms.
 This pressure is applied to the same “meridians” (focal points) as acupressure but incorporates more stretching to balance between the points.
 It also includes techniques such as rolling, brushing, vibrating, grasping, and in one particular technique, pressure is applied with the feet on the persons back, legs and feet.

 Actual acupuncture has never seemed to help me, but I did experience tremendous relief and relaxation with these methods.
 There is scientific evidence correlating body and mind, so if you are a big believer in Oriental alternative healing, that will most likely help increase the benefits from these two techniques.

 This is the most aggressive of the techniques I’ve tried and is certainly not for everyone.
 One can be left pretty sore after a session, prior to the longer term benefits kicking in.
 Deep Tissue Massage Therapy is a focused, or targeted, technique designed to relieve severe tension and lack of flexibility in the muscle and the connective tissue, and is often recommended for individuals who experience consistent pain, are involved in heavy physical activity, such as athletes, and patients who have sustained physical injury.